dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 ## Understanding the library project

-Open the project file via *right click* -> *Edit BlazingComponents.csproj*.
+Open the project file by double-clicking on the *BlazingComponents* project name in *Solution explorer*.
 We're not going to modify anything here, but it would be good to understand a few things.

 It looks like: